Japanese-Maple/SVD-PCA/README.md

-# PCA with Custom C-Optimized SVD
+# PCA, Custom C-Optimized SVD

-This project provides a high-performance implementation of **Principal Component Analysis (PCA)**.
+This project provides a high-performance implementation of **Single Value Decomposition (SVD)**, followed by the **PCA** itself.
 It bridges the gap between low-level efficiency and high-level data science by utilizing a custom-compiled C shared library for Eigendecomposition while maintaining the flexibility of Python (NumPy/PyTorch) for data manipulation.

 ---